cbcrg/tcoffee/docs/tcoffee_manual.rst

 Usually you do not need to write it because it is the default, but if you want to change the default parameters of the constituting methods, you will need to do so explicitely.
-The default for lalign_id_pair is gop=-10, GEP=-4, MATRIX=blosum50mt.
-The default for slow_pair is: GOP=-10, GEP=-1 and MATRIX=blosum62mt.
+The default for lalign_id_pair are: GOP=-10, GEP=-4, MATRIX=blosum50mt.
+The default for slow_pair are: GOP=-10, GEP=-1 and MATRIX=blosum62mt.
 If you want to change this, try:

 ::